Title: Film Editor, Educator

 Location: Los Angeles, California, United States

-A great point of pride for Ms. Amend is that each of the projects she has worked on have taken on lives of their own and each have been achievements in their own rights.
+A great point of pride for Ms. Amend is that the projects she has worked on have taken on lives of their own, and each has been an achievement in its own right.
 “The Long Way Home” and “Into the Arms of Strangers” both received Academy Awards, while “Beah: A Black Woman Speaks” earned a Peabody Award.
-Her most recent films include “Feminists: What were they thinking?”
-“The Keepers” “Serena: The Other Side of Greatness,” “The Case Against 8,” “Birth Story: Ina May Gaskin and The Farm Midwives,” “First Position,” “Crazy Wisdom,” and “Jimmy Carter: Man, From Plains.”
+Her most recent films include “Feminists: What Were They Thinking?,” “The Keepers,” “Serena: The Other Side of Greatness,” “The Case Against 8,” “Birth Story: Ina May Gaskin and The Farm Midwives,” “First Position,” “Crazy Wisdom,” and “Jimmy Carter: Man, From Plains.”
 Considered an expert in her field, Ms. Amend is very involved within her professional community.
-She he been the governor for the Academy of Motion Picture Arts and Sciences and advisor for the Sundance Documentary Edit and Storytelling Lab.
+She has been the governor for the Academy of Motion Picture Arts and Sciences and an adviser for the Sundance Documentary Edit and Storytelling Lab.
 Additional noteworthy documentaries that Ms. Amend has edited include “Metamorphosis: Man Into Woman,” “Legends,” “Asylum,” “Skinheads,” “Spread The Word,” “Arrested Development: In The House,” “Tobacco Blues,” “Some Nudity Required,” “Pandemic: Facing AIDS,” and “Cowboy Del Amor.”

 Contact Ms. Amend: